- Can you get a business car lease if you’re self-employed?

 More and more people are choosing to be self-employed, deciding to work as freelancers or starting their own small businesses.
 With the rise of start-ups and the popularity of the ‘gig economy’ (freelancing and temporary work), this increase is no surprise.

-Of course, if you are a self-employed, then you will most likely need a car.
-And if you are self-employed, you might be wondering whether you can lease a car via a business lease, rather than a personal lease.
+Of course, if you’re self-employed, it’s possible that you will be in need of a car and you might be wondering whether it will be possible for you to lease a car via a business lease, rather than getting a personal lease.

-In this article, we look at business car leasing for the self-employed including looking at what business options are available to you, the criteria and the business benefits of leasing.
+In this article, we look at business car leasing for the self-employed.
+We will also be looking at what business options are available to you; what the criteria are and the business benefits of leasing.